 Qt for WinRT allows you to run Qt applications on devices supporting the Windows Store App APIs.
-This includes Modern UI applications in Windows 8.1 and up, as well as devices running Windows RT 8.1 and Windows Phone 8.1 and up.
+This covers Modern UI applications on Windows 10, Windows 10 Mobile and Windows 10 IoT.

 Depending on your device target you will need the following tools provided by Microsoft to be installed:

 |Windows 10 Mobile||Visual Studio 2015|

 |XBox One||Visual Studio 2015|